 In our example, there is a very simple fix to improve the efficiency of our query.
 Use the field NAME_LAST_KEY, which is an index.

 To use the index, change the field name in the where clause.
-Remember what we have to do with the actual value?
+Do you remember what we have to do with the actual value?
 Key fields hold all caps, alphanumeric (no special characters like dashes) strings.
 So, we can't qualify on "Smith" we have to qualify on "SMITH".

 select